Determinantal point process models and statistical inference : Extended version: Stationary models

 \begin{corollary} Under \eqref{stat-cov} the following two statements are equivalent. \begin{enumerate} \item[(i)] There exists $\varphi\in L^1(\real^d)$ with $0\le\varphi\le1$ and $C_0=\mathcal F^{-1}(\varphi)$. \item[(ii)] Conditions (C1) and (C2) hold and $C_0\in L^2(\real^d)$. \end{enumerate} \end{corollary}

-For later purposes, when considering a parametric model for $C_0$ with parameters $\rho$ and $\theta$, notice the following.
-For each fixed value of $\theta$, $0\le\rho\le\rho_{\max}$ where $\rho_{\max}=\rho_{\max}(\theta)$ may depend on $\theta$ and is determined by \eqref{e:C0-cond}.
+\begin{remark} There is a trade-off between how large the intensity and how repulsive a stationary DPP can be: Consider a parametric model for $C_0$ with parameters $\rho$ and $\theta$.
+For each fixed value of $\theta$, (C2) is equivalent to $0\le\rho\le\rho_{\max}$ where $\rho_{\max}=\rho_{\max}(\theta)$ may depend on $\theta$ and is determined by \eqref{e:C0-cond}.
 As exemplified in Section~\ref{sec:examples}, $\rho_{\max}$ will be a decreasing function of the range of correlation (which only depends on $\theta$).
-On the other hand, it may be more natural to determine the range of $\theta$ in terms of $\rho$ and a given maximal range of correlation.
-Finally, in order to work with the density given in Theorem~\ref{thm:density}, we may require that $\varphi<1$.
+On the other hand, it may be more natural to determine the range of $\theta$ in terms of $\rho$. \end{remark}